lightdock/lightdock_bm5/README.md

 ## Description

-* results: this folder contains for each complex from the BM5 and for each scenario (BLIND, PAIR, TI, TI-REC, TI-25 and TI-50) a file with extension `.list` where for each structure predicted by the protocol its name, interface-RMSD, ligand-RMSD, fraction of native contacts and the final score.
+* results: this folder contains for each complex from the BM5 and for each scenario (BLIND, PAIR, TI, TI-REC, TI-50, TI-25, TI-50-fake and TI-25-fake) a file with extension `.list` where for each structure predicted by the protocol its name, interface-RMSD, ligand-RMSD, fraction of native contacts and the final score.

 * data: for each complex, the initial PDB structures used (`$complex_A-noh.pdb`, `$complex_B-noh.pdb`), the reference (`*.segid.pdb`) and for each scenario `setup.json` and `lightdock.info` files.

+* restraints: restraint files used for each of the scenarios above-mentioned named as `$complex-[scenario]-restraints.list`

 ## Reproduction of results